More Fermionic Supersymmetric Wilson loops in Four Dimensions: Fermionic supersymetric WLs in SYM

 Considering Poincar\'{e} supersymmetry variation of the loop, some supersymmetries will be preserved if the equation

 has nontrivial solutions.
 When the contour is a generic curve in $\mathbb{R}^4$, $\theta$ satisfies four constraints

-and the WL $1/16$ Poincar\'{e} BPS.
-When the contour of the loop is inside a subspace $\mathbb{R}^n$, there are $n$ independent constraints and the loop is $1/2^n$ BPS\footnote{ Precisely speaking, Zarembo only studied the Poincar\'e supercharges.
-The counting of the supercharges in this and the next subsections is only for Poincar\`{e} supercharges as well.}.
+and the WL is $1/16$ Poincar\'{e} BPS.
+When the contour of the loop is inside a subspace $\mathbb{R}^n$, there are $n$ independent constraints and the loop is $1/2^n$ BPS\footnote{ Precisely speaking, Zarembo only investigated the Poincar\'e supercharges preserved by these WLs.
+The counting of the supercharges in this and the next subsections is only for Poincar\'{e} supercharges as well.}.
 Especially, if the operator lies on a straight line there is only one constraint equation on $\theta$ so it is 1/2 BPS.
 Zarembo loop operators on non-straight curves can only be constructed in Euclidean signature.
-If there is more than one constraint equation, at least one of them corresponds to a space direction and contradicts the real condition of the spinor in Lorentz signature \cite{Ouyang:2015ada}.
+The reason is that if there is more than one constraint equation, at least one of them corresponds to a space direction and contradicts the real condition of the spinor in Lorentz signature \cite{Ouyang:2015ada}.
 Therefore in this work, we focus on WL operators in Euclidean space.